 Mei Tao: Deep Visual Understanding

 Abstract: Since the 1960, computer vision scientists have been working to make machines understand and describe what they see.
 In recent years, the rise of deep learning promotes the rapid development of computer vision research.
 Some scientists believe that computer vision has acquired the visual ability equivalent to that of young people (such as three years old), which makes the visual based dialogue between human and computer possible.
 In this report, we will review the development of computer vision, especially visual understanding in the past 50 years, including fine-grained image recognition, video feature learning and recognition, as well as the latest research results of vision and language.
+Dr. Mei Tao is a senior researcher of Microsoft Asia Research Institute, a member of the International Association for Pattern Recognition (IAPR), outstanding scientist of American Computer Association, and a part-time professor and doctoral supervisor of Chinese University of Science and Technology and Zhongshan University.
+His main research interests are multimedia analysis, computer vision and machine learning.
+His more than 100 papers have been published (h-index 43) and has won the best paper award for more than 10 times.
+He has more than 40 U.S. and international patents (18 authorizations).
+His research achievements have been successfully transformed into Microsoft products and services for more than 10 times.
 His research team is currently working on the in-depth understanding, analysis and application of videos and images.
 He is also the editorial board member of IEEE and ACM Multimedia (IEEE TMM and ACM TOMM), Pattern Recognition and other academic journals, and is the conference chairman and program committee chairman of several international multimedia conferences (such as ACM Multimedia, IEEE ICME, IEEE MMSP, etc.).

 Introduction: Researcher, Institute of computing, Chinese Academy of Sciences.
 Mainly engaged in image processing and understanding, computer vision, pattern recognition, intelligent human-computer interface research.
 More than 100 papers have been published in academic journals and conferences at home and abroad, including IEEE Trans. on PAMI, IEEE Trans. on image processing, CVPR, ICCV, ECCV, etc. The paper on manifold distance completed in cooperation with doctoral students won the CPVR2008 Best Student Poster Award Runner-up.
 He is currently the editorial board member (AE) of Neurocomputing, an international academic journal.
 He has been the reviewer of more than ten important international journals and domestic primary journals (computer field) for a long time.